Stereo101/python-MidiToVirtualPianoMacro/README.md

 # MIDI to Virtual Piano Converter

-Our partner application can be found over here: [MIDIPlusPlus](https://github.com/Zephkek/MIDIPlusPlus), featuring a ton of improvements and obfuscation.
+Our partner application can be found over here: [MIDIPlusPlus](https://github.com/Zephkek/MIDIPlusPlus), featuring a ton of improvements and optimization.

 Easily convert MIDI files into virtual piano sheet music for manual play or automated playback on platforms like [Virtual Piano](https://virtualpiano.net) and Roblox pianos.